 US\$m As at 21 March 2022

-Outh an aidentica 10

 Cash consideration 40

 Cash and cash equivalents disposed of (2)

 Net cash inflows in respect of the disposal 38

-Segment information 6.
+6. Segment information

 The Group's operating segments represent those of the Company, FL, FGL and their subsidiaries, associates and joint ventures for all years presented (collectively referred to as the "Operating Group").
 The operating segments, based on the reports received by the Operating Group's Executive Committee, are each of the geographical markets in which the Operating Group operates.